 - How often do you revisit training with your sales reps?

-3. Sales rep needs coaching.
+3. Underperforming sales rep needs coaching.

 Good sales coaches are not solely focused on results.
 They focus on the means with which to achieve the desired results.
 Unsuccessful sales leaders obsess about quota.
 Great sales leaders focus on developing their reps’ skills to help them achieve quota.
 That’s a big difference.